rischwa/eve-fast-fitting-assessment/Readme.md

 You go check his killboard and find his last losses of Merlins.
 Now you'd like to know if you are able to scram kite him, if he uses the same fit, or if he is either too fast or his weapons have too good range/tracking for you.
 So you copy the crest killmail link into your clipboard and paste it into EVE Fast Fitting Assessment.
 You can immediately see he could hit out to 6km with Null ammo loaded into his Light Neutron Blaster IIs while being able to run 1179m/s with his overheated afterburner.

-He is not fast enough  for your, so you preheat your AB, set your orbit distance to 7km and enter the plex...\
+He is not fast enough  for your, so you preheat your AB, set your orbit distance to 7km and enter the plex...
 The Griffin decloaking right as you enter is not part of this story ;).

 ### Functional description

+Here is a more in depth look into the capabilities of EVE Fast Fitting Assessment.
-When you startup EVE Fast Fitting Assessment you will be greated by this splashscreen:
+When you startup FFA you will be greated by this splashscreen:

 ![FFA Splashscreen](http://eve-plh.com/FFA/splashscreen.gif "FFA Splashcreen")